 In all honesty, I just didn’t want to reduce the amount of my direct deposited check.
 I was comfortable seeing a certain amount, and I didn’t want to lower it.
 I had bills to pay, money to spend, and money to save.
 Yup, I thought that the money I was saving in my savings account earning a measly 1% in interest was better in there!
 Oh, to be young and naive.

 I just didn’t know any better.
-I didn’t understand that the money I contributed to my retirement plan was not only being invested but I was also saving money.
-How you may ask?
-I would have been saving money by not paying taxes on that money AND as a result, my taxable income would have lower.
-Let's get into this!
+I didn’t understand that the money I contributed to my retirement plan was not only being invested, but I was also saving money.
+How, you may ask?
+I would have been saving money by not paying taxes on that money, AND as a result, my taxable income would have lower.
+So let's get into this!